-The map includes the three superpowers, as well as countries with access to nuclear weapons and the 20 strongest military powers according to Global Firepower.
-I have excluded Ukraine — it was ranked last on the list.
-Although Ukraine has a strong army, its military power is heavily dependent on support from NATO members.
-Furthermore, we don’t know how much of its weapons systems remain or even whether the country will continue to exist in its current form tomorrow.
-Instead, I included North Korea, which is a nuclear power and thus deserves a spot.
+The map includes the three great powers (red).
+It also includes countries with access to nuclear weapons (orange), altogether the 20 strongest military powers according to Global Firepower.
+I have excluded Ukraine, which was last on the list.
+Although they have a strong army, their military power is heavily dependent on support from NATO members.
+We also do not know how much of their weapon systems remain, or whether the country will even exist in its current form tomorrow.
+Instead, I have added North Korea, which is a nuclear power and therefore deserves a place on the list.

 Asia is home to several great powers and a mosaic of peoples, cultures, and religions — Islam, Hinduism, Taoism, Buddhism, Shintoism, and more.
 One might expect conflicts here, but in practice, the situation is often stable — as between the nuclear powers India and Pakistan, where border disputes flare up but rarely escalate.
 The deterrent power of nuclear weapons prevents large-scale wars — the risk of catastrophe is too high.